kisahtegar/Android_Intermediate/README.md

-# Relation Database Room
+# Performing Sorting in the Database Room

-This repository used for learning:
+Implementing RawQuery to sort data in the application:

 | Nama Project                  | My Student Data                |
 |-------------------------------|--------------------------------|